yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 Outside of the traditional 1:1 topology and the previously described 1:N and N:1 topologies, there are many other desired configurations that are not currently supported, such as the following:

-- Daisy chaining, which involves connecting a series of universes as both source and target, for example: `A<>B<>C`
+- Daisy chaining, which involves connecting a series of universes as both source and target, for example: `A <-> B <-> C`
-- Ring, which involves connecting a series of universes in a loop, for example: `A<>B<>C<>A`
+- Ring, which involves connecting a series of universes in a loop, for example: `A <-> B <-> C <-> A`

-Some of these topologies might become naturally available as soon as [Broadcast](#broadcast) and [Consolidation](#consolidation) use cases are resolved, thus allowing a universe to simultaneously be both a source and a target to several other universes.
+Some of these topologies might become naturally available as soon as the [Broadcast](#broadcast) and [Consolidation](#consolidation) use cases are resolved, thus allowing a universe to simultaneously be both a source and a target to several other universes.
 For details, see [#11535](https://github.com/yugabyte/yugabyte-db/issues/11535).

+# After this point not yet edited

 ## Features and limitations